pdxOpenTech/cellular-chorus-frontend/README.md

 ```

 ## Audio files
-This project is set up to use mp3 audio files named with the hex codes of the associated color.
+This project is set up to use mp3 audio files named with the hex codes of the associated color (e.g. `ffffff.mp3`).
 These files are stored in the `src/audio` directory.